 All her life, she had tried to be a good person.
-Sure, when she was in her schooldays, turning the Slytherin table into a rambunctious gigantic rhino (she was practicing Transfiguration, though Professor McGonagall didn’t see it that way), treating first-years bas personal servants (Good character building!
-And anyways, seniority’s a bitch), and vanishing Lucius Malfoy’s hair (because lets face it- the less of his slimy gitness, the better) seemed like reasonable pastimes.
+Sure, when she was in her schooldays, turning the Slytherin table into a rambunctious gigantic rhino (she was practicing Transfiguration, for Merlin's sake, though Professor McGonagall didn’t see it that way), treating first-years as personal servants (Good character building!
+And anyways, seniority’s a witch), and vanishing Lucius Malfoy’s hair (because let's face it- the less of his slimy gitness, the better) seemed like reasonable pastimes.

 But still, she had turned over a new leaf once she left Hogwarts!
 She had gotten mature.
 After all, Remus Lupin, epitome of maturity, said so himself.
 Though Sirius Black also said that she was still gullible…

 But still.
 She had fought for what she what she believed in at the end.
 Against her parents’ wishes of her laying low, she immediately joined the Order of the Phoenix after graduation.
 She hadn’t regretted any of it.
 The explosions, the deaths, the grief, the terror- it was all worth it, all worth the feeling of righteousness, from the surging blood through her veins to the tip of her wand.
 All worth it.

 And in the end, Dorcas mused, it would be like this.
 No hope, no family, no one to remember her.
 In the end, all she would be was a printed name on the list of deaths in the Prophet.
 No legacy, and the only ones who would mourn her would be Lily and James Potter, Sirius Black, Peter Pettigrew, and maybe, just maybe, she hoped, Remus Lupin.
 And when they moved on, when they had other casualties- she would be forgotten.

 Now, Dorcas was usually a very cheerful person.
 It was her nature to be an optimist, to look at a glass half-full.
 She was, goddamn it, the sodding epitome of hope.